 It’s about children, red/blue division and our national inability to recognize the humanity of our newly-conceived children, which may be impacting our lack of clarity concerning all our child/family separation issues.

-You can listen to Michael Martin Murphey’s haunting song “Sacred Heart” (referenced in the editorial) here:
+Listen to Michael Martin Murphey’s haunting song “Sacred Heart” (referenced in the editorial) here:

 I think of so many children and parents I’ve known every time I hear this beautiful song.
 Please keep them in your prayers.